 Leadership style has a direct causal relationship on the values, culture, motivation and success of an organization or institution.
-Classically, authoritarian leaders are not concerned with the will and needs of their “followers.”
+Classically, authoritarian, command and control leaders are not concerned with the will and needs of their “followers.”
 They lead by methods, with varying degrees of sophistication, of coercion.
 There’s little shared vision.
-While in today’s world, they have learned to speak the language of team work, talent, innovation and social purpose, their subjective lens on the world still requires the subjugation of the will and needs of others.
+While in today’s world, they have learned to speak the language of team work, talent, innovation and social purpose, their subjective lens on the world still blinds them to the will and needs of others.

 These leaders are committed not only to their own constant evolution – but the evolution of others.
 Unlike the autocratic leader, these leaders understand that unless we’re in this together, there’s a world of trouble ahead.